Have You Been Injured in a Bicycle Dooring Accident?

 Illinois Law Covering Bicycle Dooring Accidents

 The Illinois Vehicle Code, 625 ILCS 5/11-1407, in pertinent part states as follows:

-Opening and closing vehicle doors.
-No person shall open the door of a vehicle on the side available to moving traffic unless and until it is reasonably safe to do so, and can be done without interfering with the movement of other traffic, nor shall any person leave a door open on the side of a vehicle available to moving traffic for a period of time longer than necessary to load or unload passengers.
+“Opening and closing vehicle doors.
+No person shall open the door of a vehicle on the side available to moving traffic unless and until it is reasonably safe to do so, and can be done without interfering with the movement of other traffic.
+Nor shall any person leave a door open on the side of a vehicle available to moving traffic for a period of time longer than necessary to load or unload passengers.”

-If you or a loved one has been injured or killed in a bicycle accident that was caused by a negligent driver or passenger opening a car door into traffic, contacting the experienced Chicago bicycle accident lawyers at Abels & Annes, P.C. for a free consultation.
+If you or a loved one has been injured or killed in a bicycle accident that was caused by a negligent driver or passenger opening a car door into traffic, contact an experienced Chicago bicycle dooring accident lawyer at Abels & Annes, P.C. for a free consultation.
 You may be entitled to financial compensation that can help you recover from the devastation of your accident.